-Welcome to 2025 IEEE Workshop¶
+Welcome to 2025 IEEE Summer School and Workshop on Photonics Automation¶

 Beyond skills training, the school functions as an interactive forum where students and researchers can present emerging results, debate new methods, and exchange pre‑publication ideas.
 Keynote talks, industry showcases, live lab demonstrations, and structured coding sessions round out an intensive, collaborative learning experience.